-(2) Within the funds appropriated in this section, eligibility for

-- family size, and shall include students enrolled in three to five 1 2 credit-bearing quarter credits, or the equivalent semester credits.
-The office of student financial assistance shall report to the 3 legislature by December 1, 2013, regarding the number of students 4 enrolled in three to five credit-bearing quarter credits, or the 5 equivalent semester credits, and their academic progress including 6 7 degree completion.
-Awards for all students shall be adjusted by the 8 estimated amount by which Pell grant increases exceed projected 9 increases in the noninstructional costs of attendance.
-Awards for students with incomes between 51 and 70 percent of the state median 10 shall be prorated at the following percentages of the award amount 11 12 granted to those with incomes below 51 percent of the MFI: 70 percent 13 for students with family incomes between 51 and 55 percent MFI; 65 percent for students with family incomes between 56 and 60 percent MFI; 14 60 percent for students with family incomes between 61 and 65 percent 15 MFI; and 50 percent for students with family incomes between 66 and 70 16 17 percent MFI. - (3) \$250,000 of the general fund--state appropriation for fiscal year 2013 is provided solely for implementation of the aerospace training scholarship and student loan program as specified in Engrossed Substitute House Bill No. 1846 (aerospace student loans).
+(2) Within the funds appropriated in this section, eligibility for the state need grant shall include students with family incomes at or below 70 percent of the state median family income (MFI), adjusted for family size, and shall include students enrolled in three to five 1 2 credit-bearing quarter credits, or the equivalent semester credits.
+The office of student financial assistance shall report to the 3 legislature by December 1, 2013, regarding the number of students 4 5 enrolled in three to five credit-bearing quarter credits, or the equivalent semester credits, and their academic progress including 6 7 degree completion.
+Awards for all students shall be adjusted by the estimated amount by which Pell grant increases exceed projected 8 increases in the noninstructional costs of attendance.
+Awards for 9 students with incomes between 51 and 70 percent of the state median 10 shall be prorated at the following percentages of the award amount 11 granted to those with incomes below 51 percent of the MFI: 70 percent 12 13 for students with family incomes between 51 and 55 percent MFI; 65 percent for students with family incomes between 56 and 60 percent MFI; 14 60 percent for students with family incomes between 61 and 65 percent 15 16 MFI; and 50 percent for students with family incomes between 66 and 70 17 percent MFI.

+(3) \$250,000 of the general fund--state appropriation for fiscal year 2013 is provided solely for implementation of the aerospace training scholarship and student loan program as specified in Engrossed Substitute House Bill No. 1846 (aerospace student loans).
 If this bill is not enacted by June 30, 2011, the amount provided in this subsection shall lapse.

-- (4) For fiscal year 2013, the board shall defer loan or conditional scholarship repayments to the future teachers conditional scholarship and loan repayment program for up to one year for each participant if the participant has shown evidence of efforts to find a teaching job but has been unable to secure a teaching job per the requirements of the program. - (5) \$1,000,000 of the education legacy trust account--state appropriation is provided solely for the gaining early awareness and readiness for undergraduate programs project. - (6) \$500,000 of the general fund--state appropriation for fiscal year 2013 is provided solely for the leadership 1000 program. - (7) \$2,436,000 of the general fund--state appropriation for fiscal year 2013 is provided solely for the passport to college program.
+(4) For fiscal year 2013, the board shall defer loan or conditional scholarship repayments to the future teachers conditional scholarship and loan repayment program for up to one year for each participant if the participant has shown evidence of efforts to find a teaching job but has been unable to secure a teaching job per the requirements of the program.

+30 (5) \$1,000,000 of the education legacy trust account--state 31 appropriation is provided solely for the gaining early awareness and 32 readiness for undergraduate programs project.

+(6) \$500,000 of the general fund--state appropriation for fiscal year 2013 is provided solely for the leadership 1000 program.

+(7) \$2,436,000 of the general fund--state appropriation for fiscal year 2013 is provided solely for the passport to college program.
 The maximum scholarship award shall be \$5,000.
-The board shall contract with a nonprofit organization to provide support services to increase

-- 1 student completion in their postsecondary program and shall, under this - 2 contract provide a minimum of \$500,000 in fiscal year 2013 for this - 3 purpose.

-4 Sec.
-612. 2011 1st sp.s. c 50 s 617 (uncodified) is amended to read as follows:

-FOR THE DEPARTMENT OF EARLY LEARNING

-- 7 General Fund--State Appropriation (FY 2012) ((\$27,570,000))
+The board shall contract with a nonprofit organization to provide support services to increase student completion in their postsecondary program and shall, under this 1 2 contract provide a minimum of \$500,000 in fiscal year 2013 for this 3 purpose.
+(8) In addition to the entities listed in RCW 28B.122.010, the 4 aerospace student loan program may provide loans to students attending 5 an aerospace training program at Renton technical college.
+6 7 Sec.
+612. 2011 1st sp.s. c 50 s 617 (uncodified) is amended to read as follows: 8 9 FOR THE DEPARTMENT OF EARLY LEARNING 10 11 \$27,571,000 General Fund--State Appropriation (FY 2013) . . . . . . . . ((\$27,557,000)) 12 13 \$27,558,000 14 15 \$261,753,000 16 Opportunity Pathways Account--State Appropriation . . . . . \$80,000,000 17 18 \$396,882,000

-- \$ \$27,571,000

-- 9 General Fund--State Appropriation (FY 2013) ((\$27,557,000))

-- 10 \$27,558,000

-- 11 General Fund--Federal Appropriation ((\$253,530,000))

-- 12 \$261,753,000

-- Opportunity Pathways Account--State Appropriation \$80,000,000

-- 14 TOTAL APPROPRIATION ((\$388,657,000))

-- \$396,882,000

-The appropriations in this section are subject to the following conditions and limitations:
+19 The appropriations in this section are subject to the following 20 conditions and limitations: